TahseenChowdhury/Dasmoto-s-Arts-Crafts-CA/README.md

-# Dasmoto-s-Arts-Crafts-CA
+# Dasmoto-s-Arts-Crafts-CA | A Codecademy Project

-This is the HTML &amp; CSS Dasmoto's Arts &amp; Crafts Code Academy Project
+## Purpose

+This is a simple website that is being built in order to test my basic HTML & CSS skills.